The 7+ Best Women’s Tennis Racquets

 Head Speed MP

-While less powerful than the first tennis racquet on the list, this fast-swinging frame delivers balance across nearly all attributes, helping players perform well from all around the court.
+While less powerful than the first tennis racquet on the list, this fast-swinging frame delivers balance across nearly all attributes, helping players perform well from all areas of the court.

-It’s the same weight as the Babolat Pure Drive 2021, but one area where it differs substantially is its stiffness, rated at 60 compared to the Pure Drive’s 71.
+It’s the same weight as the Babolat Pure Drive, but one area where it differs substantially is its stiffness, rated at 60 compared to the Pure Drive’s 69.
 The result is less power, added feel, and extra comfort.

-You’ll notice that the racquet’s name features the letters MP, which stands for mid plus, referencing the racquet’s 100 square inch head.
+You’ll notice that the racquet’s name features the letters MP, which stands for mid plus, referencing the racquet’s 100 in² head.

-Keep in mind that the Head Speed Team is another option worth considering at only 10.5 ounces if you’re looking for a lighter-weight option.
+If you’re looking for a lighter-weight option, keep in mind that the Head Speed Team is another option worth considering, at only 10 ounces.

 Key Specs